Pinnacle Picnic Area to Mary's Rock Out and Back |

 ________________________________________

-Name: John S. Outing Critique: This was a nice hike -- not too difficult, but strenuous enough to give two experienced, middle-aged hikers a pleasant workout.
+Outing Critique: This was a nice hike -- not too difficult, but strenuous enough to give two experienced, middle-aged hikers a pleasant workout.
 Several great views along the way, and the one from Mary's Rock was spectacular.
 The photo shows the Thornton Gap entrance to Shenandoah NP as seen from up there.
-Labor Day weekend is probably not the best time to do this hike if you're looking for solitude. ________________________________________
+Labor Day weekend is probably not the best time to do this hike if you're looking for solitude.

-Hike: Pinnacle Picnic Area to Mary's Rock Out and Back ________________________________________
+Name: Galen Hike: Pinnacle Picnic Area to Mary's Rock Out and Back